 dl4j is powerful and flexible, but not all data scientists and machine learning practitioners are software engineers and infrastructure experts.
 Domino saves you the hassle of infrastructure setup and configuration.
 For example, you don't have to worry about getting an AWS machine set up with all the libraries you need, and getting all your maven dependencies right to compile the dl4j example code.

-By using our deeplearning4j-examples project on Domino, all that setup is handled for you, and you can run your code on any hardware you want with one click.
+By using Domino, all that setup is handled for you, and you can run your code on any hardware you want with one click.
 At the same time, Domino tracks every run of your code, including your results, so you can reproduce past work and share it with other people.
 Or you can package your model into a self-service webform so non-technical stakeholders can use it.

 New to Domino?
 Consider a Guided Tour.Start Your Free Domino Trial